 For carbohydrates, we should be aware that too much of a good thing can be detrimental to our health.
 When we regularly consume more than the recommended daily amount of carbohydrates, the body can develop insulin resistance, which increases a person's risk of developing diabetes and heart disease.
 Obesity is another common result of eating too many carbs, since the body tends to store excess carbs as fat.

-For these reasons, it's best to limit your consumption of refined and processed carbohydrates — especially those found in cookies and cakes, white bread, sweetened cereals and sodas.
+It's best to limit your consumption of refined and processed carbohydrates - especially those found in cookies and cakes, white bread, sweetened cereals and sodas.

 What to Avoid